Ezzo0/Simple-Garbage-Collector/README.md

 # Simple Garbage Collector using my Own Malloc

 First we are going to talk about malloc, then the garbage collector using mark and sweep.
-So, get a deep breath cause we will dive into the realm of memory.
+So, get a deep breath because we will dive into the realm of memory.

 ## My Malloc